TwistedTwigleg/Godot_BacktraceModule/README.md

 Below is the roadmap for features and additions to be made to this module:

-* Add documentation on how to build and use Crashpad on Windows and MacOS to the wiki
+* Add documentation on how to build and use Crashpad on Windows, MacOS, and Linux to the wiki
-* `Breakpad` module roadmap:
-  * Adjust property names and layout to better fit Crashpad.
-Make APIs as similar as possible
-  * Replace use of `curl` with a built-in HTTPS solution for better portability
 * `Crashpad` module roadmap:
-  * Add attachment support to upload Godot log files
+  * Add attachment support to upload Godot log files for Windows and MacOS
-  * Add Linux support
-    * As of when this was written, Crashpad does not support Linux.
-It is on the ["in progress" section for Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/HEAD/doc/status.md), so support can be added in the future.
-  * Add Android support
+  * Investigate adding Android support
-  * Add iOS support
+  * Investigate add iOS support
-    * As of when this was written, Crashpad does not support iOS.
-It is on the ["in progress" section for Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/HEAD/doc/status.md), so support can be added in the future.
+  * Investigate adding support for adding a screenshot of the Godot application at the moment of the crash
 * Add support for Godot 4.0
+* Investigate adding support for `Error-free users` and `Error-free sessions` for Bracktrace
 * (*And more!
 If you have any suggestions, please make a feature request issue!*)

 Please note the roadmap above is not necessarily in priority order and will continue to evolve as development on the module progresses.